LuisM78/HMMs-for-occupancy-detection/README.md

 # HMMs-for-occupancy-detection
 Repository hosting the files for "A methodology based on Hidden Markov Models for occupancy detection and a case study in a low energy residential building.
 Luis M Candanedo, Veronique Feldheim, Dominique Deramaix.
+Energy and Buildings.
 148 (2017) 327-341"

 All the files will be uploaded shortly!
 Thank you for your patience.